Aira Caldera

-Aira Caldera is a gigantic volcanic caldera that is located on the southern end of Kyushu, Japan.
+Aira Caldera is a gigantic volcanic caldera located on the southern end of Kyushu, Japan.
 It is believed to have been formed about 30,000 years ago with a succession of pyroclastic surges.
 It is currently the place of residence to over 900,000 people.
 The shores of Aira Caldera are home to rare flora and fauna, including Japanese bay tree and Japanese black pine.
 The caldera is home to Mount Sakurajima, and the Mount Kirishima group of stratovolcanoes lies to the north of the caldera.
 The most famous and active of this group is Shinmoedake.